a20351766/udo.1.4.0/docs/source/tutorial/commercial_paper.md

 ![commercialpaper.download](./commercial_paper.diagram.2.png) *Download the
 `fabric-samples` GitHub repository to your local machine.*

-`$GOPATH` is an important environment variable in Hyperledger Fabric; it identifies the root directory for installation.
+`$GOPATH` is an important environment variable in Hyperledger UDO; it identifies the root directory for installation.
 It is important to get right no matter which programming language you're using!
 Open a new terminal window and check your `$GOPATH` is set using the `env` command: